espinbrandon49/HTML-CSS-Portfolio/README.md

 # HTML-CSS-Portfolio

 ## Description
-This website is a collection of web applications with deployed links I developed using HTML, CSS, Git, GiHhub, Chrome DevTools in combination so that potential employeee's can view samples of my work to assess my candidacy for an open position.
+This website is a collection of web applications with deployed links I developed using HTML, CSS, Git, GitHub, Chrome DevTools in combination so that potential employeee's can view samples of my work to assess my candidacy for an open position.

 * When you resize the page or view the site on various screens and devices, then you are presented with a responsive layout that adapts to your viewport.